Createdd/Writing/2021/articles/makeMoneyAsProgrammer.md

 ## Affiliate Links

 As I started to get into the crypto world, I was looking for an affiliate programm.
-Coinbase is one of the largest platforms for exchanging cryptocurrancies.
+Coinbase is one of the largest platforms for exchanging cryptocurrencies.
 They offer an [affiliate programm](https://www.coinbase.com/de/affiliates).

 In this [article](https://www.businessofapps.com/affiliate/crypto/) you can fing an overview about other affiliate platforms as well.